cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 - [ ] Auto folder note title name by selecting text to turn into folder note - [File Organizer 2000](../Auto%20-%20Tagging,%20Linking,%20Dropzones%20&%20Organizers/File%20Organizer%202000/File%20Organizer%202000.md) 🔽 ➕ 2024-04-28
 - [ ] Fix publish JS and CSS file to account for images, getting rid of sidebar, and folder notes ➕ 2024-04-28
 - [ ] Changelog page that can work like dataview or summarize your past work based on collection of pages (some query) - "Study was done this week on __" ➕ 2024-04-28
+- [ ] Obsidian Plugin that uses an LLM funnel or other LLM and AI technology to take recently added to pages (using content hashes?) and summarizes work done in a certain format along with layers of templates.
+Then a "firehose" folder is generated with pages of summaries based on schedules ⏬ ➕ 2024-04-29